Zelenskyy thanks 'every American,' sees 'turning point'

 “We are in the war,” Zelenskyy added with a smile, as Biden chuckled at the direct request.
 “I’m sorry.
 I’m really sorry.”

-Biden said it is “important for the American people, and for the world, to hear directly from you, Mr. President, about Ukraine’s fight, and the need to continue to stand together through 2023.”
+Biden told Zelenskyy that it was “important for the American people, and for the world, to hear directly from you, Mr. President, about Ukraine’s fight, and the need to continue to stand together through 2023.”

-Zelenskyy headed abroad after making a daring and dangerous trip Tuesday to what he called the hottest spot on the 1,300-kilometer (800-mile) front line of the war, the city of Bakhmut in Ukraine’s contested Donetsk province.
-He praised Ukrainian troops for their “courage, resilience and strength” as artillery boomed in the background.
+Zelenskyy had headed to Washington after making a daring and dangerous trip Tuesday to what he called the hottest spot on the 1,300-kilometer (800-mile) front line of the war, the city of Bakhmut.

 Poland’s private broadcaster, TVN24, said Zelenskyy crossed into Poland early Wednesday on his way to Washington.
 The station showed footage of what appeared to be Zelenskyy arriving at a train station and being escorted to a motorcade of American SUVs.
 TVN24 said the video, partially blurred for security reasons, was shot in Przemysl, a Polish border town that has been the arrival point for many refugees fleeing the war.